 The relevance of the page as a whole and the text which surrounds the links is really important.
 This shows the links are in context, making them pass more relevance to the target page.

 This is the correlation between a page and the targeted keywords from content across the web.
 Where the a site is frequently mentioned alongside a set of keywords, even if it’s not linked, this indicates a connection between the two.

 The keywords you use in social media matter - for your social media campaigns.
 They don't however directly affect your SEO rankings.
 Here's Matt Cutts (Google's head of Webspam) to explain more.

 If you want to know more about social signals and SEO you can check out my full write up on the problems with using social as a ranking factor.

 This is not a complete list of ranking factors, there is tons more stuff to consider.
 These are just the keyword specific metrics.
-If you want to learn more about SEO then check out our Academy Learn SEO articles and guides, or our Get Traffic course.
+If you want to learn more about SEO then check out our Academy articles and guides.

 Take a Free Trial of Wordtracker's Keyword Tool